YSU-CSIS-SE/csci-5802-tooldemo-gocd-team/goCD Outline.md

 ##goCD outline##
-Candace Hicks and Kaitlyn Glodde

 1. Explain why goCD is resourceful

 	a.
 Model complex workflows - can configure dependencies - features allow you to run networks of processes in parallel and in a predictable way.

 	b.
-See how your workflow really works - goCD tracks changes from a commi, good to use if something goes wrong.
+See how your workflow really works - goCD tracks changes from a commit, good to use if something goes wrong.

 	c.
 You can deploy any version at any time